 - Only US citizens can apply.

 - Eligible applicants must be completing a graduate program in a behavioral health field (counseling, psychology, social work, or nursing), a medical program, or a psychiatry residency at an HBCU.

 - Selected applicants must be engaged in an internship, fieldwork, or residency experience during the course of the Ambassadorship.

-- Conduct a total of 2 Presentations and 4 Career Chats during their Ambassadorship.
+- Conduct Presentations and Career Chats during their Ambassadorship.

 - Engage in strategic outreach and recruitment of undergraduates attending HBCUs that will attend their Presentations and Career Chats.